sn-chege/sn-chege/README.md

-wave Hi, I’m Stanley.
+:raised_back_of_hand: Hi, I’m Stanley

-eyes I’m interested in Software Development. seedling I’m currently learning Cloud and AI revolving_hearts I’m looking to collaborate on any technical solutions that improve the lives of people around me mailbox How to reach me ; stanley.cns@gmail.com||+254714750345
+:computer:	 I’m interested in Software Development.

+:cloud: I’m currently learning Cloud.

+:cyclone: I’m looking to collaborate on any technical solutions that improve the lives of people around me

+:incoming_envelope: How to reach me : stanley.cns@gmail.com || +254714750345